 Your HSC experience will be fraught with ups and downs and it’s important to keep a clear head and be optimistic.
 Adopt a positive mindset where you believe that there is always room for improvement and maximising your mark.
 This helped me combat procrastination and kept me motivated throughout Year 12.

-Read the ultimate UMAT study guide, The Beginner’s Guide to UMAT Preparation.
-In this comprehensive Guide, we walk you through the best and most effective ways to prepare for UMAT.
+Read the ultimate UCAT study guide, The Beginner’s Guide to UCAT.
+In this comprehensive Guide, we walk you through each section, and the best and most effective ways to prepare for UCAT.